-The open pit is impacted by AWS, resulting in elevated concentrations of sulfate, total dissolved solids (TDS), manganese, and cobalt.
-AP-27 acknowledges, as the open pit fills, some of the impacted water will migrate into the surrounding groundwater.
-AP-27 applies to alternative abatement standards for sulfate, TDS, manganese, and cobalt in groundwater outside of the open pit and within a defined area inside the LAC property boundary.
-The gradual filling of the open pit with water is expected to reduce contaminant concentrations in the open pit and the impact on surrounding groundwater system.
+The un-reclaimed Open Pit has been impacted by AWS, resulting in elevated concentrations of sulfate, total dissolved solids (TDS), manganese, and cobalt.
+AP-27 acknowledges, as the Open Pit fills, some of the impacted water will migrate into the surrounding groundwater.
+AP-27 applies to alternative abatement standards for sulfate, TDS, manganese, and cobalt in groundwater outside of the Open Pit and within a defined area inside the LAC property boundary.
+The gradual filling of the Open Pit with water is expected to reduce contaminant concentrations in the Open Pit and the impact on surrounding groundwater system.